Conversion rate optimization

 A/B testing

 Controlled experiments that compare variations against a baseline.
-We test hypotheses tied to brand strategy, not the button-color guessing game that many agencies present as CRO.
+We test hypotheses tied to brand strategy, not the button-color guessing game many agencies present as CRO.

 Heat mapping